 Applying 3 coats of clear coat.
 30 minutes apart.

 As you can see, it does not turn out as great as it should be.
 I made several mistakes during the sanding process and rushed through the color coat.
 There was a consistent layer of cloudiness in the paint.
 I didn’t like it one bit.

 So my plan B was to find a professional autobody shop to do it for me.
 Which I should have done in the first place but it’s good to at least have some of this experience for future dad story.
 Now that you see the process, you might be getting a better outcome than I did.
 Otherwise, a professional autobody shop would definitely ask for about $200 just to paint it.

 Second Attempt to Paint & Install Professionally

-So I spent everyday for 2 weeks scouting for a local shop that could take care of the paint job.
+So I spent everyday for 2 weeks scouting for a local shop in Maryland that could take care of the paint job.
 This is the result:

 - Elite Autohaus, Inc (Caliber Collision) – $280 (paint only).